RocketChat/docs-old/legal/privacy/README.md

 When you use the Marketplace, you may choose to install Apps provided by Rocket.Chat.
 These Apps process data from your instance of Rocket.Chat and therefore nonpersonal data, such as software version, amount of users, and similar.
 Depending on the purpose and your actual usage of the App \(e.g. enabling certain features\), Personal Data may however be processed.
 E.g. you enable an integration, which processes your users´information.
 The description of the App will make the types of personal data sufficiently clear as well as any potential deviations from this policy.

-For Third Party Apps on the Marketplace, the Vendor will provide you with a specific privacy policy that governs his Third Party App.
+For Third Party Apps on the Marketplace, the Vendor will provide you with a specific privacy policy that governs her/his Third Party App.

 #### Content you provide